zjffdu/incubator-zeppelin/docs/interpreter/flink.md

     - User can link to the Flink job url in JM dashboard
 * Code completion
     - As other interpreters, user can use `tab` for code completion
+* ZeppelinContext
+    - Flink interpreter also integrate ZeppelinContext.
+For how to use ZeppelinContext, please refer this [link](../usage/other_features/zeppelin_context.html).

 ## FAQ